 The receptionist in the clinic took my appointment slip and asked me to write my name on the sign-in sheet attached to a clipboard.
 So far the routine was familiar and like any other doctor appointment I had had.
 A relief.
 The wait was brief and I was called in by a friendly looking woman.
 I was escorted into a room and asked to take a seat on the patient bed.
 My senses were now on high alert.
 Clinics are huge triggers.
 They are where sick people come.
 They’re where people are informed they have an illness.
 Clinics are where people get tested for diseases.
 Some of those people have been informed that they are infected with HIV.
 HIV, the fear of it, has ruined my life.
 Having an OCD about HIV had brought me to a clinic in a mental hospital.
 I hoped I wouldn’t have to take a blood test.
 If I did, would the clinician wear gloves?
 She was supposed to use them as they are a preventative measure for guarding against contamination.
 I also hoped she had no visible cuts on her hands or arms.
 I wanted to leave.
 I would have to throw all the clothes I was wearing at that moment into the laundry.
 Clinics are contaminated.

-The Clinician came in and greetings were exchanged.
+The clinician came in and greetings were exchanged.
 She took my blood pressure.
 Thankfully she did so over my sleeve, so the sleeve is a layer of barrier between my skin and the blood pressure arm band.
 After all, this blood pressure instrument has been used on other people.
 She asks me some questions as she takes my blood pressure.

-“Everything looks good,” states the clinician.
+“Everything looks good,” the clinician says.

 She’s not taking a blood sample.
 In one sense I’m relieved as I won’t be punctured by a syringe administered by a stranger.
 However, I’m also projecting ahead (as I always do) and bothered by the idea of getting a blood test after my time here at McLean hospital.
 What if that blood test reveals something detrimental?
 How will I know if I contracted the detrimental disease through my exposure exercises here at McLean?
 I leave the clinic with this thought and it continues through the rest of my day.
 Playing itself over and over again in my head, like a broken record.
 The thought grows weaker as the day progresses, but not without having worn me down mentally.